What is construction engineering? Construction engineers are masterminds who plan and bring to life all sorts of infrastructure marvels.

 Construction sites can be chaotic, high-pressure battlegrounds where you’re the one keeping everything on track.
 Problems?
 They’re a dime a dozen, but you’ll need to think fast and act even faster to prevent delays and skyrocketing costs.

 The industry runs on deadlines, and contracts often come with penalties for any hold-ups.

 I’ll be honest, I’ve never been part of a large construction project where everything went off without a hitch.
 To drive the point home, here’s the kind of language you’ll find in every contract:

 “It is agreed by the parties to the Contract that time is of the essence; and that in case all the work is not completed before or upon the expiration of the time limit as set in the Bid, Contract and/or Progress Schedule as designated by the City (generally the date of final completion), or as revised by any time extensions that may have been granted, damage will be sustained by the City; and that it may be impracticable to determine the actual amount of damage by reason of such delay; and it is, therefore, agreed that the Contractor shall pay to the City as damages the amount of $1,000 liquidated damages amount per day for each and every day’s delay in finishing the work in excess of the number of days specified.”

 #4 Personality traits

-Thus, you need to have the right fitting personality to succeed.
-This means you can’t be a pushover or too kind.
-Otherwise, people will quickly take advantage and walk all over you.
+To make it, you need a personality that’s up to the task.
+You can’t be a pushover or a soft touch, or people will take advantage and walk all over you.

 - City representatives